sweidy/predict_MJO_SPCAM/README.md

     - PCs_twin_control_20yrs.txt: Principal components of the OMI (not real time) of the 20-year control run.
 Very similar to the
     ROMI, but does not have issues with tapering at the end of each forecast time series.

-Modifications to the SPCAM source code (original found here: https://wiki.ucar.edu/pages/viewpage.action?pageId=205489281) are not included, but can be shared upon request.
+Modifications to the SPCAM source code (original found here: https://wiki.ucar.edu/pages/viewpage.action?pageId=205489281) can be found at this git repository: https://github.com/KuangLab-Harvard/CESM1-mods/tree/main/TwinCRM.

 Zenodo repository here: